Alanine—oxo-acid transaminase

-Thus, the two substrates of this enzyme are L-alanine and 2-oxo acid, whereas its two products are pyruvate and L-amino acid.
+For example, reaction with α-ketoglutaric acid gives L-aspartic acid:

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-alanine:2-oxo-acid aminotransferase.
 Other names in common use include L-alanine-alpha-keto acid aminotransferase, leucine-alanine transaminase, alanine-keto acid aminotransferase, and alanine-oxo acid aminotransferase.
-This enzyme participates in alanine and aspartate metabolism.
-It employs one cofactor, pyridoxal phosphate.
+It uses pyridoxal phosphate as a cofactor.